mzztin/PMDocker/README.md

 #### Adding other functions on the docker instance

-The `Spatie\Docker\ContainerInstance` class is [macroable](https://github.com/spatie/macroable).
+The `Fadhel\PMDocker\ContainerInstance` class is [macroable](https://github.com/DimBis/PMDocker/blob/master/src/Fadhel/PMDocker/uitls/Macroable.php).
 This means you can add extra functions to it.

 ````php
 \Fadhel\PMDocker\ContainerInstance::macro('whoAmI', function () {